-Nariyal Ki Chutney is a chutney recipe to be taken with breakfast recipes such as idli or dosa or vada or uttapam or any south indian breakfast recipe.
+Nariyal Ki Chutney is a chutney recipe to be taken with breakfast recipes such as idli or dosa or vada or uttapam or any south Indian breakfast recipe.
+Nariyal is coconut in English and here I have used the freshly grated coconut to make the chutney.
+Do not use dry coconut or desiccated coconut as it does not give out the flavor which nariyal gives.

 Also check out my coconut chutney recipe for idli dosa...